 - number of Bald or Golden Eagles seen

 - approximate age of the eagles (i.e., adult Bald Eagle with white head and tail, or immature that is mostly brown)

 - any notable behavior (i.e., carrying nesting material, flying with another eagle, etc.)

 There are two options for reporting your sightings this year:

 - Submit your sighting to eBird.
 Make sure you share your report with “BAEA_WinterSurvey.”
 If you do not have an eBird account yet, but would like to start, you can find easy-to-follow instructions here.

-There will also be a team of Audubon Vermont volunteers venturing out in the cold this January to count wintering Bald Eagles throughout the state.
+There will also be small groups of Audubon Vermont volunteers venturing out in the cold this January to count wintering Bald Eagles throughout the state (all following State COVID-19 guidelines).
 This survey is part of the national Midwinter Bald Eagle Survey, which is coordinated by the US Army Corps of Engineers.